WashU-TAMID-Tech/Module-1/README.md

 # Module-1

-# We will use the example html file 'index.html' to demostrate how to worek with a team using git and github.
+# We will use the example html file 'index.html' to demostrate how to work with a team using git and github.